ivanp7/cl-semantics/README.md

 # Common Lisp library of semantic nets

-This is the stub README.txt for the "cl-semantic" project.
+This is the stub README.txt for the "cl-semantics" project.